 Ishihara Colour Test: This is one of the most widely used colour blindness tests.
 The patient is expected to read a set of colour dotted plates, each showing a number or a path.

 How can we help you?

 As eye problems and ophthalmology diseases significantly impact the quality of life, our ophthalmology services also extend to psychological support, health education and advanced care planning.
-In instances where intensive care may be required, our medical practitioners recommend specific treatment procedures.
+In some cases where intensive care may be required, our medical practitioners recommend specific treatment procedures.
 These include conditions such as:

 Cataract: Depending on the extent of the disorder, vision is corrected with prescription glasses or lenses.

-Glaucoma: Once this disorder is detected, steps such as prescription eye drops, laser surgery or even microsurgery will is recommended to prevent the disorder from progressing and leading to blindness.
+Glaucoma: Once this disorder is detected, steps such as prescription eye drops, laser surgery or even microsurgery will is recommended to prevent the problem from progressing and leading to blindness.